 At Sheringham High School, we also work alongside our colleagues in the Sheringham Cluster regarding the provision we use so we learn from each other and demonstrate what we offer for learners of SEN. We are also able to promote consistent practice across our schools ensuring the equality of opportunity.

 The cluster group of schools hosts events during the school year whereby guest speakers are invited to share their knowledge and give advice enabling parents to be kept up to date on specific areas of SEN that affect their child.
 These events are well received and have grown in popularity since the outset.

 We continue to share expertise between the Special Educational Needs Co-ordinators within the cluster to ensure that the needs of our students with SEN are met.
 All SENCos in the cluster have now completed the SENCo Award which is a mandatory qualification for SENCos taking up the position of SENCo after 2009.
 You can see more about the Cluster Group of Schools at: http://www.sheringhamcluster.co.uk

-Sheringham High School, as an Academy school and lead school in the North Norfolk Academy Trust, receives funding directly from central government to support the needs of learners with SEN. The Sheringham Cluster of schools also receives funding from the Local Authority which is distributed as ‘top up’ funding for learners who require support that exceeds that available to the school.
-The Sheringham Cluster funding for 2016-2017 is approximately £120,000.
+Sheringham High School, as an Academy school and one of two High Schools in the North Norfolk Academy Trust, receives funding directly from central government to support the needs of learners with SEN. The Sheringham Cluster of schools also receives funding from the Local Authority which is distributed as ‘top up’ funding for learners who require support that exceeds that available to the school.

 The Sheringham Cluster of schools is committed to working together to improve learning for all, and we are able to share resources, training and moderate provision for learners with SEN. If you would like further information on SEN in the Sheringham Cluster, please contact our Cluster Coordinator: Janet Terry (Jterry@sheringhamcluster.co.uk).